rarible/protocol/docs/ethereum/smart-contracts/exchangev2-overview.md

 # ExchangeV2 Overview

-ExchangeV2 is a smart contract for the decentralized exchange of any assets represented in the Ethereum blockchain (or compatible with EVM).
+ExchangeV2 is a smart contract for the decentralized exchange of any assets represented in the Ethereum blockchain (or EVM compatible).

-To make an exchange required two Orders:
+To make an exchange two orders are required:

-1. Order for sale — created by the seller.
+1. Sale Order — Created by the seller.
 2. Purchase Order — Bid made by the buyer.

-The exchange occurs if the Orders match.
+The exchange occurs if the two orders above match.

-The general process of creating and executing an Order is as follows:
+The general process of creating and executing an order is as follows:

-1. The seller confirms that the Exchange contract can dispose of its assets, tokens.
+1. The seller confirms that the exchange contract can dispose of their assets/tokens.
-2. The seller creates and signs an Order.
-Specifies the types and amounts of assets he wants to receive in return.
+2. The seller creates and signs an order.
+Specifies the types and amounts of assets they want to receive in return.
-3. The seller sends the Order to the Indexer.
+3. The seller sends the order to the indexer.
-4. The buyer requests an Indexer to get an Order for a specific item or collection.
+4. The buyer sends an indexer request to get an order for a specific item or collection.
-5. The buyer creates a Bid.
+5. The buyer creates a bid.
-1. If the Order and Bid match, an exchange takes place.
+1. If the order and bid are matched, an exchange takes place.
-2. If the Order and Bid do not match, then the seller can accept the Bid or not.
+2. If the order and bid do not match, then the seller can accept the Bid or not.
 If it accepts, then an exchange takes place.

-The Order can be signed or not.
-The signature may be missing if the transaction is executed by the person who created this Order.
+The order can be signed or not.
+The signature may be missing if the transaction is executed by the person who created this order.

 ![](../img/eth_2.png)